ibm-cloud-docs/Cloudant/offerings/access_control.md

 will not be providing further details of the physical security controls in place at our data centers.

-Physical security of the office locations used by our personnel is handled by IBM Corporate.
+Physical security of the office locations used by our personnel is handled by {{site.data.keyword.IBM_notm}} Corporate.
 Certification details and attestation reports (i.e., ISO and SOC2) can be provided to the customer upon request.